Learners are innovative thinkers who are successful, confident, respectful and caring

 TIGER PRIDE - Notre Mascotte

 GPMS is "Tiger Territory''.
 We believe all our students are “TIGERS”; we want all of our students to feel part of our school community.
 We include our grade five “Tiger Cubs” as part of our school community.
 Our mascot "Snag", the tiger, is a proud, intelligent animal with a good sense of humour!
-Our school colours are gold and black and our school motto is "Conquer Thyself, Conquer the World".
+Our school colours are gold and black.
 Watch for information on how to order “Tiger Gear” to show off your Tiger Pride!

 Lethbridge School Division Middle School students are ethical citizens and engaged learners who possess global competencies.